AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 person to encounter the problem.
 Certain phrases and terms in the error message will yield more fruitful search results then others.

-When you do Google, two common sources that will probably come up that we recommend looking at are:
+When you do Google, a few common sources that will probably come up that we recommend looking at are:

 #### a) [StackOverflow](https://stackoverflow.com/)
-StackOverflow this is a forum where people post
+StackOverflow this is a forum where people post questions and problems they encounter in their code.

 #### b) [GitHub Issues](https://help.github.com/en/articles/about-issues)
 People also will post their problems to GitHub issues.
+Often these are more geared toward fixing problems with the package or software itself, but this is a way to potentially get direct help on an issue from the authors of the package you are using.

 #### c) [R-bloggers](https://www.r-bloggers.com/)
 R-bloggers has examples of R code that you can use to figure out how to construct various analyses.
+This is a good resource for example code, although it's format isn't built for asking exact questions like StackOverflow.

 ### 5) Google it again

 Because it's unlikely your first attempt at Googling will lead you straight to an answer; this is something you should continue try with different wordings.
 Through trial and error, and also Google algorithms learning about what you look